 What kind of cookware shouldn't you use on an induction cooktop?

 Like any other glass range, you should stay away from cookware that has a rough or textured bottom, as this can damage the cooktop's surface.
 While a bare cast iron pan does indeed function on an induction stove (because of its ferromagnetic properties), you'd be better off using an enameled version in order to prevent scratches.
-For a more in-depth look, read this guide on what types of cookware works with induction.
+For a more details about what you can use, here's how to tell if your cookware is induction compatible.

 Why Trust The Spruce Eats?